bethelhall/smart-attendance-system/README.md

 # facenet-face-recognition

-This repository contains a demonstration of face recognition using the FaceNet network (https://arxiv.org/pdf/1503.03832.pdf) and a webcam.
-Our implementation feeds frames from the webcam to the network to determine whether or not the frame contains an individual we recognize.
+This repository contains a an implementation of FaceNet network (https://arxiv.org/pdf/1503.03832.pdf)to determine whether or not a webcam frame contains an individial that's recognized.

-## How to use

-To install all the requirements for the project run

-	pip install -r requirements.txt

-In the root directory.
-After the modules have been installed you can run the project by using python

-	python facenet.py
+The repositoiry also has a C# implementation of a desktop application where users use to register their attendance using a webcam.